FaeInterestingWorld/.github/profile/README.md

 This may also be a temporary measure as humans in the far future with less fear of scarcity may not require extrinsic motivation to do good.

 This incentive system will only apply to 'luxury' goods and not basic nesasities.
 In the future with highly production automation, restricting basic nesasities (nutrition, housing or healthcare) will incur a higher physical and mental well-being cost and less be less cost effective than providing it outright.

+This Incentive System will likely require the very capable and non-power seeking Faes to be effective, our dep human fear of scarcity and power seeking tendencies makes this likely untenable.

 ### Cooperation and Kindness